Darxo/Lind-of-Sight-Fix/README.md

 - Any tile that is 2 level higher than you now counts as cover.
 - Any tile that is 2 levels lower than you will never count as cover, even if there is a tree or other obstacle on it.
 - For all other tiles the normal vanilla rules apply where obstacles and entities will count as cover, except allies at a range of 2 tiles only

+### Vision Matrix Cache (Setting)
+Enables a dynamically populated matrix that stores Line of Sight (LOS) data between hex tiles.
+It is filled during combat as LOS checks are made, allowing for faster lookups in subsequent checks.
+This feature is only effective when vision-blocking elements remain static on the map.
+Disable this option if you expect dynamic changes, like new obstacles appearing during combat, as it may lead to inaccurate results.

 ## Debug